 What is a business certificate?

 A business certificate is the registration of a business that is being conducted and is located within the Town of Easton.
 It is commonly referred to as a " DBA" or "Doing Business As" certificate.
-Its purpose is primarily for consumer protection and public information.
-Essentially, it creates a public record of the name and address of the owner of a business.
-Consumers are entitled to this information and it may not otherwise be readily available.
+A business certificate essentially creates a public record of the name and address of the owner(s) of a business.

 Who must file a business certificate?

 Massachusetts General Laws Chapter 110, §5 states that any person conducting business in the Commonwealth under any title or business name other than the real name of the person conducting the business, whether individually or as a partner, shall file a certificate in the office of the clerk where an office of any such person or partnership may be situated.

 Any corporation doing business in a name other than its corporate name must also file.
 The certificate must be completed and filed by a corporate officer.